National Institute for Occupational Safety and Health: Later history

 In 1981, the headquarters was moved from Rockville to Atlanta to co-locate with CDC headquarters.
 The headquarters moved back to Washington, D.C. in 1994, though offices were maintained in Atlanta.

-When the U.S. Bureau of Mines was closed in 1996, its research activities were transferred to NIOSH along with two facilities in the Pittsburgh suburb of Bruceton, Pennsylvania, and in Spokane, Washington.
-The Pittsburgh campus dated from the beginning of the Bureau of Mines in 1910, and contained the historic Experimental Mine and Mine Roof Simulator, while the Spokane facility dated from 1951.
+When the U.S. Bureau of Mines was closed in 1996, its research activities were transferred to NIOSH along with two facilities in the Pittsburgh suburbs and in Spokane, Washington.
 NIOSH preserved the administrative independence of these activities by placing them in the new Office of Mine Safety and Health Research.

 In 1977, NIOSH had ten regional offices throughout the country.
 These were closed over time, and by 1989 there were regional offices only in Denver and Boston.
 The Alaska Field Station in Anchorage, Alaska was established in 1991 in response to the state having the highest work-related fatality rate, with Senator Ted Stevens playing a role in its establishment.
 It later become known as the Alaska Pacific Regional Office, and in 2015, the Denver, Anchorage, and non-mining Spokane staff joined into the Western States Division.

 In 1996, a large addition was built to the Morgantown facility containing safety engineering and bench laboratories.
 In 2015, funding was approved for a new facility in Cincinnati to replace the Taft and Hamilton buildings, which were considered to be obsolete.
 A location for the new facility in the Avondale neighborhood was announced in 2017, and proposals from architectural and engineering firms were solicited in 2019.